icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 Converters from various static schedule formats to and from GTFS.

-- [Chouette](http://www.chouette.mobi/) - Converts French-Transmodel, SIRI, NETeX.
-See Chouette.mobi website for more info.
+- [Chouette](https://bitbucket.org/enroute-mobi/chouette-core/src/master/) - Converts French-Transmodel, SIRI, NETeX.
 - [extract-gtfs-pathways](https://github.com/derhuerst/extract-gtfs-pathways) – Command-line tool to extract pathways as GeoJSON from a GTFS dataset.
 - [extract-gtfs-shapes](https://github.com/derhuerst/extract-gtfs-shapes) – Command-line tool to extract shapes as GeoJSON from a GTFS dataset.
 - [GTFS-OSM-Sync](https://github.com/CUTR-at-USF/gtfs-osm-sync) - A Java tool for synchronizing data in GTFS format with [OpenStreetMap.org](http://www.openstreetmap.org/).